oclero/luna/README.md

 	- `Styles`
 	- `Utils`

+	For detaied information about modules, read the [dedicated section](#moudles) below.

 ## Modules

 ### Containers

-- `Expander`: Allows to hide/show UI with a nice animation
+- `Expander`: Allows to hide/show UI with a nice animation.
 - `Panel`
 - `ScrollView`: Improved ScrollView that will scroll automatically to the item that gets active focus.